Special Offers From Our Corporate Partners

 Continuing its commitment to the importance of reading and writing, Montblanc launched its fourth collaboration to support UNICEF’s education programs: the “Signature for Good” initiative.
 This collection—featuring carefully crafted writing instruments, leather products, jewelry and cufflinks with a symbolic brick motif symbolizing UNICEF’s Schools for Africa campaign—is part of a yearlong charity initiative to support UNICEF’s efforts to ensure that children in Africa, Asia and Latin America have access to a quality education.

 Montblanc has pledged $1.5 million to UNICEF through a global cause-marketing campaign.
 For every piece in the “Signature for Good” collection purchased in the U.S. between February 23, 2013, and March 31, 2014, in Montblanc boutiques and partner retailers, Montblanc will donate 10% of the retail price to support UNICEF’s education programs

 Additional Offers that Benefit UNICEF

-This holiday, as travelers visit loved ones around the globe, they can use their spare currency to make a difference in the lives of children in need.
+Have any loose change?
 Through UNICEF’s Change for Good program on American Airlines, travelers can make donations of foreign and domestic currency on selected American Airlines international flights or at Admirals Club® lounges and Flagship Lounges® worldwide.
 Every euro, pound, peso, yen, dollar, etc., donated will help UNICEF provide a healthier, happier future for children around the world.